Gargron/fileupload/README.md

 foreach($files as $file){
     echo $file->getRealPath();

-    // you can call any method on an SplFileInfo instance var_dump($file->isFile());
+    // Call any method on an SplFileInfo instance var_dump($file->isFile());
 }